ChaseMilligan/Wikiyickistan/content/Adventures/DM Notes/Ascension of Terplorr the Blazenborn.md

 The halflings were a mostly peaceful bunch that often venerated him if anything, but these humans were something else.
 They worship some “god” Terplorr had never heard of, and they were willing to do incredibly cruel things in its name.
 Because of this looming threat over his domain, Terplorr decided to offer some native clans protection if they helped him complete his ascension ritual to become an Adult Dragon.

 The native halflings that devoted themselves to him became quite fanatical, and declared the dragon a messiah of sorts.
 They believed that using weapons was for the weak, and they wanted to mimic Terplorr’s power who needed no mortal weapon to strike fear into the hearts of his foes.
 Thus, each of his followers wear magical bracers of ignition that are crafted from scales that Terplorr has shed.
-Once they have completed an initiation ceremony that involves enduring extreme heat for several hours, these bracers are donned, and always worn as a symbol of their faith in Terplorr to save their homeland from the religious zealotry of the Elyrian humans.
+Once they have completed an initiation ceremony that involves enduring extreme heat for several hours, they take the oath of burning flesh, and these bracers are donned.
+They are always worn, as a symbol of their faith in Terplorr to save their homeland from the religious zealotry of the Elyrian humans.

-Terplorr has had his follower assault churches, trading posts, missionaries on the road, and really anything that is bipedal and taller than 3 feet.
+Terplorr has had his follower assault churches, trading posts, missionaries on the road, and really anything bipedal that's taller than 3 feet.
 Some cultists have even been summoning fire elementals.
+The cultists have been taking some prisoners to assist in the ritual as well.

 # Characters